The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Information: Ron Wixman, teacher of folk dances.
+Information: Ron Wixman, teacher of folk dance.

 Ron Wixman began folk dancing in New York City, New York, as a youth.
 Ron is quite knowledgeable about the languages, dances, and costumes of the Balkans, Middle East, and Far East, to which he has made many research trips, and has an excellent knowledge of Russian, Yiddish, and Bulgarian, and a working knowledge of Serbo-Croatian, German, French, and Spanish.
 Ron shares with Stephen Glaser one of the largest collections of authentic Yugoslav costumes in the United States.